harg74/ML_ZoomCamp_2022/midterm_project/README.md

 ![bento_build](resources/build.png)

-This deployable includes all the things that we are going to need for a service in one single place, so when we containerize it you have a single image that you can deploy into a lot of different environments including:
+This deployable includes all the things that we are going to need for a service in one single place, so when we containerize it you have a single image that you can deploy into a lot of different environments.
+This deployable includes:

 - README files ->
 - openapi.yaml -> which is the spec that enables you to have the Swagger UI